wpdunk/jigsaw-tech-test/README.md

 # Insights Service

 As part of out latest MVP build we need to present a user with some insights about their spending.
-A list of transactions for a user can be retrieved from the db at `http://localhost:4000/transactions`.
+We need to build a server that returns JSON formatted insights.
+A list of transactions for a user can be retrieved at `GET https://transactions.spokedev.xyz/transactions`.
+(Make sure you use https!!!).
+The server should fetch this list, then calculate the insights below, and return them in the body of the response with a 200 response code.

-Transactions:
+The api returns an array of transactions:

 ```json
 [